odoo/odoo/doc/reference/actions.rst

 ``report_type`` (default=qweb-pdf)
     either ``qweb-pdf`` for PDF reports or ``qweb-html`` for HTML ``report_name`` (mandatory)
-    the name of your report (which will be the name of the PDF output) ``groups_id``
+    the name of the template used to render the report ``groups_id``
     :class:`~odoo.fields.Many2many` field to the groups allowed to view/use the current report